 Design & Architecture

 Design and architecture account for 5–15% of the total cost of a luxury home.
 Architects, engineers, and interior designers create your one-of-a-kind plans with precise details.
-Streamlined designs and more standardized layouts fall on the lower end of the range, offering you potential savings without sacrificing quality.
+Simpler designs with less complexity fall on the lower end of the range, offering you potential savings without sacrificing quality.
+A luxury builder like Bluestone helps assemble a team of architects, landscape architects, interior designers, and structural engineers.

 Core Construction